 Then again, you can always turn a hovering art director into an experienced assistant by addressing them directly. “if I find myself hovering then it’s better to dive in and sit side by side and have a chat about the work,” says Aporva.
 “Getting stuck in makes it much more fun anyway.
 Failing that, noise cancelling headphones can be a massive help.”

 This article was produced in partnership with Adobe Stock.
-Adobe Stock gives you access to over 75 million creative assets from directly within your Creative Cloud apps, so you can spend more time designing and less time searching.
+Adobe Stock gives you access to millions of creative assets from directly within your Creative Cloud apps, so you can spend more time designing and less time searching.